xbeat/Machine-Learning/README.md

 Statistical learning refers to a vast set of tools for understanding data.
 It has led to fascinating advances in fields ranging from biology to astrophysics to marketing and beyond.
 In this slideshow, we will explore the fundamental concepts and techniques of statistical learning using Python.

+## Autoencoders for Manifold Dimension Discovery in Python

+Introduction to Autoencoders for Manifold Dimension Discovery

+Autoencoders are neural networks designed to learn efficient data representations in an unsupervised manner.
+They can be used to discover the intrinsic dimensionality of data, often referred to as the manifold dimension.
+This process involves compressing the input data into a lower-dimensional representation and then reconstructing it, allowing us to understand the underlying structure of complex datasets.

 ## Radix and Bucket Sort in Python

 Introduction to Sorting Algorithms

 Sorting algorithms are fundamental in computer science, organizing data for efficient retrieval and processing.
 This presentation focuses on two efficient sorting algorithms: Radix Sort and Bucket Sort.
 Both are non-comparative sorting algorithms that can achieve linear time complexity under certain conditions.

+## Ensemble Methods for Improved Predictions in Python

+Introduction to Ensemble Methods

+Ensemble methods are powerful machine learning techniques that combine multiple models to create a more robust and accurate predictor.
+By leveraging the strengths of various algorithms, ensemble methods can often outperform individual models.
+In this presentation, we'll explore different ensemble techniques and their implementation in Python.

 ## Attention Mechanism in Python